DoSomething/chompy/docs/imports/rock-the-vote.md

 ### Status Hierarchy

-Because RTV CSVs may contain multiple records _for a single user_, we use the following hierarchy to determine which status should be reported on their Rogue post if a user post already exists for the import Action and its `Started registration` datetime.
+Because RTV CSVs may contain multiple records _for a single user_, we use the following hierarchy, from lowest to highest, to determine which status should be reported on their Rogue post if a user post already exists for the import Action and its `Started registration` datetime:

-1. `register-form`
-2. `register-OVR`
-3. `confirmed`
-4. `ineligible`
-5. `uncertain`
+- `uncertain`
+- `ineligible`
+- `under-18`
+- `rejected`
+- `step-1`
+- `step-2`
+- `step-3`
+- `step-4`
+- `confirmed`
+- `register-OVR`
+- `register-form`

-For example: If a user has a `confirmed` status already from a TV import, and the RTV file suggests that it should be `uncertain`, do not update.
+For example: If a user has a `confirmed` status already from a TV import, and the RTV file suggests that it should be `step-1`, do not update.

 We’ve established this hierarchy because each time a user interacts with the RTV form, a new row is created in the CSV.
 There are the edge cases when a user is chased to finish their registration that they would be interacting with the same row (thus the "steps").
 Here’s one example: